 Cost and Complexity

 While bidirectional charging promises numerous benefits, it introduces challenges related to cost and complexity.
-Implementing this technology necessitates specialized infrastructure and equipment, contributing to increased complexity and expenses for charging stations and electric vehicles (EVs).
+Implementing this technology requires specialized infrastructure and equipment, increasing the complexity and costs of charging stations and electric vehicles (EVs).

 The bidirectional charging infrastructure demands advanced power conversion electronics, inverters, and energy management systems to facilitate two-way energy flow.
 Additionally, EVs compatible with bidirectional charging must incorporate sophisticated components to handle the intricate charging and discharging processes.